Gardening--United States--History--18th century

 Scope and Contents

 Letters, 1783-1800, written by William Pringle to his brother John Pringle, a tailor in Georgetown [District of Columbia].
-William Pringle carried on a seed business in America with his brother acting as agent.
-Other than seeds, subjects discussed in the letters include the new city of Washington; the war between France and England; politics and the economy in America and England; and the sending of William Pringle's son to America to apprentice as a tailor.
+William Pringle carried a seed business in America with his brother acting as agent.
+Other subjects discussed in letters include the new city of Washington; the war between France and England; politics and the economy in America and England; and the sending of William Pringle's son to America to apprentice as a tailor.